christophM/interpretable-ml-book/manuscript/07-future.Rmd

 Therefore we have to guess where machine learning is heading, before we talk about interpretability.

 Machine learning (or "AI") is associated a lot of promises and expectations.
-But let's start with a less optimistic observation:
+But let us start with a less optimistic observation:
 While science develops a lot of fancy machine learning tools, in my experience it is quite difficult to integrate them into existing processes and products.
-Not because it's not possible, but because it simply takes time for companies and institutions to catch up.
+Not because it is not possible, but because it simply takes time for companies and institutions to catch up.
 In the gold rush of the current AI hype, companies open up "AI labs", "Machine Learning Units" and hire "Data Scientists", "Machine Learning Experts", "AI engineers", and so on, but the reality is rather frustrating (in my experience):
 Often companies do not even have data in the required form and the data scientist waits inactive for months.
 Sometimes companies have such high expectation due to the AI hype in the media that the data scientists could never fulfill them.